moniaros/AgentRisePortal/README.md

 -   **Output:** On a successful API response, the extracted, structured data is displayed in a review section, allowing the user to verify the information before proceeding to the gap analysis step.
 -   **Error Handling:** If the API call fails (due to an invalid key, network issues, or other errors), a descriptive error message is shown, and the user can try uploading the file again.

-### ACORD Policy Local Storage
+### ACORD Policy Local Storage & Synchronization

-To ensure data persistence and offline accessibility, parsed insurance policy information is stored in the browser's `localStorage`.
-This allows the application to retain structured policy data across sessions without needing to re-process documents.
+To ensure data persistence and offline accessibility, parsed insurance policy information is stored locally and can be synchronized with the main CRM data model.

 #### Storage Strategy